benpriebe/ServerRI/README.md

 #ServerRI#
 ========

-An fully working overly engineered server side webapi solution.
+An fully functional server side webapi solution.

 The architecture for this server side solution incorporates the following patterns and technologies: